 Many expats find saving money one of the hardest things to do.
 The best way to save is as soon as you receive your income transfer a portion to a savings account.
 Most banks have the option to automatically transfer a set figure of your income into a saving scheme established within your account.

-Save at least 10 per cent of your income before you start off your expenses for the month.
+Save at least 10 per cent of your income before you start any of your expenses for the month.
 Automate this using your bank’s services.

-According to various sources, at least 40 per cent of our income in Dubai goes towards rent and utilities (DEWA).
+At least 40 per cent of our income in Dubai goes towards rent and utilities.
 If you are paying more than this, you might need to reconsider your living arrangements.
 Studios and one-bedroom apartments are the most common living choices for smaller families while bachelors tend to opt for shared accommodation, which in some cases can be over-crowded and illegal.

 Spend no more than 40 per cent of your total income for rent and utilities.

 Owning a car in Dubai is easier and more affordable than some countries.
 However when you add parking charges, maintenance, and traffic jams, taking a car everywhere might not be the best option.
 The metro connects most areas of the city and this is often a sensible choice once you compare the fuel, parking and time costs.

 If you use the car a lot, consider taking RTA parking cards instead of temporary vouchers.

 If you are spending more than 10 per cent of your income on transport related expenses, revise your options.